tamarin-prover/tamarin-prover/examples/accountability/csf21-acc-unbounded/README.md

+# Verifying Accountability for Unbounded Sets of Participants

-This directory contains the Tamarin models of the following paper:
-[1] "Verifying Accountability for Unbounded Sets of Participants", Kevin Morio, and Robert Künnemann, CSF21.
+This is the artifact for the paper *Verifying Accountability for Unbounded Sets of Participants* accepted for *CSF '21*.

+## Authors

+- Kevin Morio, *CISPA Helmholtz Center for Information Security*
+- Robert Künnemann, *CISPA Helmholtz Center for Information Security*

+## Paper

+The published version of the paper is available under DOI [10.1109/CSF51468.2021.00032](https://doi.org/10.1109/CSF51468.2021.00032).
+The preprint of the full version of the paper is available on arXiv: [2006.12047](https://arxiv.org/abs/2006.12047).

 ## Models